 - It is important that you amass a considerable amount of shareable content, before engaging with the various social media platforms.
-In this way, users are assured of receiving fresh content on a regular basis.
+In this way, you assure that users receive fresh content on a regular basis.

-You should know that having a lack of buyer personas for the various categories of products you offer, could erode your online sales.
+You should know that having a lack of buyer personas for the various categories of products you offer, could be one of the major online sales mistakes.
 For example, if you sell running shoes, you could look at demarcating your market into specific user groups.
-These groups may include fit young folks running 60 + miles a week, casual or weekend running enthusiasts, mountain trail hikers as well as road trip runners among others.
+These groups may include fitting young folks running 60 + miles a week, casual or weekend running enthusiasts, mountain trail hikers as well as road trip runners among others.
 In order to optimize sales, your e-commerce site may need to provide different appeal factors to these groups.